SumoLogic/sumologic-documentation/docs/global-intelligence/index.md

 ---
 slug: /global-intelligence
+title: Global Intelligence Service
+sidebar_label: Global Intelligence Service
+description: This category is about Global Intelligence for Sumo Logic apps.
 ---

-# Global Intelligence Service

-This category is about Global Inteligence for Sumo Logic apps.
+This category is about Global Intelligence for Sumo Logic apps.

 import DocCardList from '@theme/DocCardList';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';